The Holy Grail Press

 On the Shoreline

 Oh!
-Say not the oarsman
+Say not to the oarsman

 when the journey is done,